ministryofjustice/security-guidance/docs/forensic-readiness-policy.md

 -   **POL.FRP.013**

-    All investigations **must be** conducted in line with MoJ IT Security Policies, specifically [IT Security - Acceptable Use Policy](it-acceptable-use-policy.md).
+    All investigations **must be** conducted in line with MoJ IT Security Policies, specifically the [Acceptable Use Policy](acceptable-use-policy.md).

 -   **POL.FRP.014**